 If you believe that a collection account on your credit reports has been re-aged, you have the right to dispute the account with the credit reporting agencies.
 You can file disputes on your own, or with the help of a professional like HOPE4USA.
 You also have the right to dispute any accounts which you believe to be inaccurate or unverifiable.

 The best thing that you can do for your credit scores is, of course, to keep all of your payments on time.
 However, anyone using a little common sense can realize that most people never set out not to pay their bills.
 It’s not like consumers with credit problems just wake up one morning and say, “I think I’ll stop paying my bills today.”
 No, most people who get into credit and financial trouble do so due to unfortunate circumstances like job loss, illness, family emergencies, etc. Bad credit happens to good people every single day.

 If you have made credit management mistakes in the past, there is good news.
 Bad credit does not have to last forever.
 CLICK HERE to download our free HOPE4USA Credit Report Toolkit for some expert advice on how to get started on your road to recovery today!

-Michelle Black is an author and leading credit expert with nearly a decade and a half of experience, a recognized credit expert on talk shows and podcasts nationwide, and a regularly featured speaker at seminars across the country.
+Michelle Black is an author and leading credit expert with over a decade and a half of experience, a recognized credit expert on talk shows and podcasts nationwide, and a regularly featured speaker at seminars across the country.
 She is an expert on improving credit scores, budgeting, and identity theft.
 You can connect with Michelle on the HOPE4USA Facebook page by clicking here.